 Based on 3 election cycles across NSW local government areas, the risk of a City by-election before local government election 20201 is:

-The risk of a by-election between 4 March 2020 and 4 March 2023 is minimal.
+The risk of a by-election before 14 March 2026 is minimal.
 However, if one was required, the City could not fully comply with the legislation.